DaniqueBuchner/spatial_computing_project_template/docs/a1_planning.md

 “Saturdays for us are for family activities.
 We start the day off by having breakfast at home which takes quite long with two young kids.
 After we finished getting the kids and ourselves ready, we went for a bike ride through the city.
 On the way to the bike parking, we stopped at the shop to get some snacks for the bike ride.
 After a nice, long ride, we put our bicycles in the parking lot again and went to the restaurant to have a luxurious lunch.
 We decided to visit the kids’ grandmother in the assisted living units.
 When we got home, we decided to have a nice easy meal and order some pizza, so we don’t have to go out anymore for groceries after this tiring day.”

-**Visitors**
+---
+##### Visitors

 *Week day*

-“Today I am going to work in the fab labs and co-working space.
+⋅⋅⋅“Today I am going to work in the fab labs and co-working space.
 I arrive by car and go to the fab labs straight away since I’m a bit late for work.
 My colleagues and I oversee everything that’s happening there.
 After lunch I go to the co-working space with a collegue of mine to do some paperwork.
 I finish work around 5 o’clock.
 I then quickly hop into the shop to get some groceries for dinner, which I’m going to cook at home.
 I walk back to my car and leave for the day.”

 *Weekend day*

 “I live in the neighbourhood and I often spend part of my weekend days in this building.
 I use a lot of the facilities and this building really adds something to the neighbourhood.
 I arrive in the afternoon, after having lunch at home.
 My friend and I meet up at the coffee corner to get some drinks.
 We then go to the garden to enjoy the sunshine.
 Since it started raining today, we decided to go to the community centre, since a friend of ours lives in this building.
 This way we can spend time together, without having to spend any money on food or drinks.
 After chilling for a bit, I go to the shop to get groceries and then I go back home.”

+---